 The supply chain has to get badly impacted due to Corona Virus Pandemic.
 Although there is a relaxation for the food processing industry to operate however getting workmen and input materials seems to be still a problem, writes Rajat K Baisya

 Food, and more particularly the primary food is essential for survival.
 But processed food is not.
 However, processed food constitutes the main meal of the poor, particularly those who don’t have time to cook and have to eat lunch and dinner out.
-Their population is not insignificant.
+Their population is not insignificant in India.
 In this category, we have also young unmarried working population including executives and industrial workforce.
 For them, street food, roadside Dhabas, hotel food, fast food and ready to eat food and even so-called junk food supply and availability is a must.
 I have seen some of the workers and drivers on the move take ParleG biscuits available at Rs 5 a pack and tea for their lunch if they are in places where nothing else is available.
 These make some categories of processed foods also essential.

 The lockdown, if it was declared a little earlier then things would have been in better control today.
 Nevertheless, India is still under control it seems.
 India has 20% of the global population and very densely populated in urban centres, there is thus always a threat of the virus spreading to community-level looms large.
 And if that reaches the inflection point and goes beyond the capability of our medical and health infrastructure which itself is low, then there could be a major upheaval.
 Let us hope that it will be controlled well before that stage 3 to set in.